thisdot/starter.dev/starters/express-typescript-typeorm-postgres/README.md

 - Copy and rename the `starters/express-typescript-typeorm-postgres` directory to the name of your new project.
 - Make sure you have docker & docker-compose installed on your machine
 - `cd` into your project directory and run `npm install`.
+- Make sure you have docker & docker-compose installed on your machine
 - Create a `.env` file and copy the contents of `.env.example` into it.
+- Run `npm run infrastructure:start` to start the database and the redis instances
-- Run `npm run dev` to start the server and infrastructure.
+- Run `npm run dev` to start the development server.

-- Open your browser to `http://localhost:3333/api-docs` to see the included example code running.
+- Open your browser to `http://localhost:3333/health` to see the API running.

 ## Commands

-- `npm run infrastructure:start` - Starts up a postgres database and a redis instance for caching
+- `npm run infrastructure:start` - Starts up a postgres database and two redis instances for caching
 - `npm run infrastructure:stop` - Stops the running database and redis docker containers.
-- `npm run infrastructure:clear` - Clears the database and cache, removes dist folder, removes docker images.
-- `npm run db:delete` - Deletes everything database related and allows you to reinitialise your database.
 - `npm run db:seed` - Allows you to seed the database (See the Seeding section)
-- `npm run cache:delete` - Removes everything stored in the cache, and deletes the cache docker image
-- `npm run queue:delete` - Removes everything stored in the queue redis, and deletes the queue docker image
-- `npm run dev` - Starts the development server and the infrastructure necessary to run it.
+- `npm run dev` - Starts the development server (Needs a running infrastructure first)
 - `npm run build` - Builds the app.
 - `npm start` - Starts the built app.
 (Needs a running infrastructure first)
 - `npm test` - Runs the unit tests.